You may or may not have heard about “Beyond Raw LIT,” one of the latest pre workout supplements to hit the market.

 What’s impressive about this complex, is that it has several nootropics, which are basically just brain-enhancing ingredients.

-Some of these ingredients, like creatine or beta alanine, are commonly found in pre workouts.
+Some of these ingredients, like creatine or beta alanine, are commonly found in pre workout supplements.
 Some however, are not.

-Beta Alanine is an ingredient commonly found in pre workouts, which reduces muscle fatigue, and enhances endurance.
+Beta Alanine is an ingredient commonly found in pre workout supplements, which reduces muscle fatigue, and enhances endurance.

 It’s also the ingredient that gives you the “tingles” you often get when you take pre-workouts.
-This is a good thing.
+I’m sure you’ve felt that before if you lift a lot.

-While creatine is one of the best muscle building supplements on the market, unfortunately, this is pitifully under dosed.
+While creatine is one of the best muscle building supplements on the market, unfortunately, 1,500mg per serving is way too low.

-It’s recommended that you take at least 3 grams of creatine for workout performance, and 5 grams is optimal.
+It’s recommended that you take at least 3 grams of creatine for energy & strength, and 5 grams is best, but this product only has 1.5 grams.

 Thus, Beyond Raw LIT does have some creatine in it, but it’s not enough to give you the full benefits of creatine that you’re going to want.

-While Beyond Raw LIT does have more caffeine than the C4 pre workout, it’s still not as much as Nitraflex, Stim Lord, or other pre workouts.
+While Beyond Raw LIT does have more caffeine than the C4 pre workout, it’s still not as much as Nitraflex, Stim Lord, or other supplements.

 This may be good for beginners, however.
 Sometimes, too much caffeine can actually backfire, and give you anxiety, insomnia, and the jitters.